Tuesday, September 24, 2013

 Facts

-Bruce co-founded London's Dracula Society in 1973 with fellow actor Bernard Davies (who appeared in The War Games in 1969).
-During the 1970s and 80s Bruce ran Dracula tours in Romania.
-In the 1990s he lived in Bulgaria working as an art critic and journalist, but moved to New Zealand in 2001 to continue writing about the career of Bram Stoker.
+Bruce co-founded London's Dracula Society in 1973 with fellow actor Bernard Davies (who appeared in The War Games).
+During the 1970s and 80s, Bruce ran Dracula tours in Romania.
+In the 1990s, he lived in Bulgaria working as an art critic and journalist, but moved back to New Zealand in 2001 to continue writing about the career of Bram Stoker.

 Doctor Who credits